 - Do not eat raw sprouts.

-These foodborne bacteria can cause a woman to miscarry her unborn child.
+These foodborne bacteria can cause a woman to deliver a premature infant, have a miscarriage, or become ill.
 Listeria has been found in unpasteurized milk, imported soft cheese, hot dogs, lunchmeats and meat spreads.
 To prevent illness from Listeria, follow these recommendations:

 - Keep an appliance thermometer in the refrigerator to make sure the temperature is at 41 °F or below.
 Keep the freezer at 0 °F or below.